 The event page will often look plain and empty right after creation.

 Add basic information about your webinar to this page.
 For example, a few posts on the event presenters, their achievements, 2-3 publications on the event’s program and benefits that participants can receive.
+You don’t want potential participants to be presented with an empty event page, as this would discourage them from attending.
+The more they are able to see before the event to spark their interest, the better for you.

 It’s a good idea to let the participants post on the event page since it’s going to increase the audience’s engagement and the event’s exposure.
 However, you may want to monitor the posts or even make it obligatory to approve them.
+There’s nothing worse than negative posts on an event that is yet to kick off.
+So, it’s best to be able to review posts before they go live or be active enough to delete any inappropriate post as soon as it is posted.

 Share event in your profile, page, group